hibjan/TFG/README.md

 ## 4. Frontend

-1. Install extension Live Server https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer
-2. Go to the extension settings and look for Live Server > Settings: Host (vscode://settings/liveServer.settings.host) and set it to localhost instead of 127.0.0.0
-3. Open frontend/index.html
-4. Click button "Go Live" on the bottom-dright
+In VS Code terminal:

+1. cd frontend
+2. npm install
+3. Duplicate the ".env.example" file, name it ".env.development.local", and fill it with the desired credentials.
+4. npm run dev